makovako-tutorials/pandas-tutorial/README.md

 ## Data

-Data came from Stack Overflow 2019 survey
+Data came from Stack Overflow 2019 survey.
+Download them and put them do data folder, so notebooks can function properly.

 # 1 Installation